-- Primer improves the adhesion of the color coat
+- Primer improves the adhesion of the color coat.

-- Primer creates the proper shade under the color coat
+- Primer creates the proper shade under the color coat.

 Does Primer Improve The Adhesion Of The Color Coat?